OpenFAST/openfast/docs/source/user/elastodyn/theory.rst

 ================

 Note this document is work in progress and is greatly incomplete.
-This documentation was started to document some cod changes to the the tail furl and rotor furl part of ElastoDyn.
+This documentation was started to document some code changes to the the tail furl and rotor furl part of ElastoDyn.
 Please refer to the different ressources provided in :numref:`ed_intro` for additional documents.